Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Drew Smyly (2-1) to the mound for his sixth start this season.
+- Hayden Wesneski (2-1) will take to the mound for the Cubs and make his sixth start of the season.

-- He has earned a quality start one time in five starts this season.
+- In five starts this season, he's earned a quality start in one of them.

-- Smyly will look to finish five or more innings for the fifth start in a row.
+- Wesneski has two starts of five or more innings this season in five chances.
+He averages 4.4 innings per outing.

 |Opponent